Why the Best Treatment For Achilles Tendonitis Involves the Whole Leg

 Similarly, spend some time mobilizing the front of your shin as well.
-These tissues are likely to be tight if they’ve been pulling against a stiff ankle for a while.
+This tissue is likely to be tight if it’s been pulling against a stiff ankle for a while.

-Restriction here contributes to ankle stiffness and further compromises the Achilles’ ability to absorb shock.
+The restriction here contributes to ankle stiffness and further compromises the Achilles’ ability to absorb shock.
 Again, feed some more slack to the back of the joint by freeing up the tissues that cross the front.
-Use a tennis ball or a grippy lacrosse ball like this for those hard-to-reach places.
+Use a tennis ball or a grippy lacrosse ball for those hard-to-reach places.